 Soft Plastics: Light Estuary

-The rods suitable for casting light weight jig heads for soft plastics are all composed of graphite, as a general rule the higher the grade of graphite the better the quality of rod, some rod manufactures rate the grade of graphite ie: im6, im7 and im8, im8 being the higher grade and better quality.
-Rod manufactures nowadays also talk about them in tonnage of Graphite,20 tonne, 30 tonne and 50 tonne graphite again the higher the tonnage the better the quality of the graphite, the scrims in the graphite are run tighter together and give it a stiffer yet more sensitive feel.
+The fishing rods suitable for casting light weight jig heads for soft plastics are all composed of graphite, as a general rule the higher the grade of graphite the better the quality of rod, some rod manufactures rate the grade of graphite ie: im6, im7 and im8, im8 being the higher grade and better quality.
+Fishing Rod manufacturers nowadays also talk about them in tonnage of Graphite, 20 tonne, 30 tonne and 50 tonne graphite again the higher the tonnage the better the quality of the graphite, the scrims in the graphite are run tighter together and give it a stiffer yet more sensitive feel.

 There is the Daiwa Black Label V2 model of choice being the V2701LXS which retails at about $299.
 In the entry level there is the Daiwa Laguna LGC range which will hit you about $99.
 Again check their Australian website out at www.daiwafishing.com.au

-The Shimano Raider range have always been a favourite of entry level Shimao lovers and reatil at about $120 with choice model for finnesse soft plastic work being the 610 Flathead Spin.
+The Shimano Raider range have always been a favourite of entry level Shimao lovers and retail at about $120 with choice model for finnesse soft plastic work being the 610 Flathead Spin.

 Their top end product for the Soft Plastic market is the ZRT 6101SL retailing around $499 but well worth every cent and more besides, it features Fuji Titanium K & KR concept SIC guides and a Fuji VSS reel seats on a very high quality im8 blank.
 Next in line is the feather weight light bank of the C12 Gen 2 rod range which features the latest Silicon Fuji K series guides and retails at $330.00 with the SC611 SL and the SC6112 SL being our rods of preference